Lemonstars/CourseProject/README.md

 # CourseProject
-The project contains some course projects during undergraduate period in NanJing University.
+The project contains some course projects during study in NanJing University.

 - OnlineExamSystemServer
 The server of an online exam system.